Skip to main content

 Frequently Asked Questions

 Partly.
-CHEQ and cside overlap on the client-side layer — both run a JavaScript tag in the visitor's browser, both do device/traffic intelligence, both classify bots and AI agents, and both market a client-side script-monitoring capability.
-But their centre of gravity is different.
+CHEQ and cside overlap on the client-side layer, both run a JavaScript tag in the visitor's browser, both do device/traffic intelligence, both classify bots and AI agents, and both market a client-side script-monitoring capability.
+But their center of gravity is different.
 CHEQ is a go-to-market security platform: its primary job is protecting paid marketing spend, web forms, and campaign analytics from invalid traffic, fake leads, and bots across Google, Meta, and Microsoft Ads. cside is built around client-side security and PCI DSS 6.4.3 / 11.6.1 script monitoring plus first-party device signals.
 If your gap is ad-fraud and lead-quality, CHEQ does things cside does not.
 If your gap is QSA-ready payment-page script governance, that's cside's core.

 CHEQ deploys via a client-side JavaScript tag in the visitor's browser, and like any vendor's tag it can be affected by privacy extensions or filter lists depending on how it loads.
 CHEQ also supports server-side deployment for parts of its platform, which is not exposed to client-side blocking. cside takes a different approach: signals are collected from the customer's own first-party JavaScript on the customer's domain, so there is no separate third-party collector origin for a filter list to strip or for a fraudster to detect and feed.
 This is an architectural difference, not a claim that CHEQ's signal is unreliable.